CirroBuild/FrostiDocs/docs/concept/symbol.md

 ### `Symbol` columns

-Columns can be specified as `SYMBOL` during table creation similar to other
+Columns can be specified as `SYMBOL` using
-types:
+[CREATE TABLE](/docs/reference/sql/create-table), similar to other types:

 ```questdb-sql title="Create table with a SYMBOL type"
 CREATE TABLE my_table